surniaulula/wpsso/readme.txt

 = 8.0.0-b.1 =

 (2020/08/10) Added an API integration module for Shopper Approved customer ratings and reviews.
 Added Schema 1:1, 4:3, and 16:9 images for Google.
+Fixed incorrect sanitation of plugin settings for multisite blogs.

 = 7.15.0 =